Things you should know about aging parents

-Our Veteran’s Administration has received its fair share of negative press, but they do offer benefits that include respite care, adult day care and caregiver caregiver counseling depending on their priority group.
+Our Veteran’s Administration has received its fair share of negative press, but they do offer benefits that include respite care, adult day care and caregiver counseling depending on their priority group.
 You will likely need to become a persistent red tape negotiator, but it may be worth your time and effort.
 A good resource is a booklet from the U.S. Department of Veteran’s Affairs entitled “Federal benefits for veterans, Dependents and Survivors”.
 It lists benefits, requirements, and contact numbers.

 It happens faster than you think:

 Certain conditions such as Alzheimer’s happen at the speed of a switchblade, going from occasional forgetfulness to being unable to drive in a matter of months.
 A fall or a stroke can render an independent adult completely unable to care for themselves.
 It’s important to get a catalog of important documents early.
 These include the location of the will, POAs, insurance policies and the contact information for their doctors and other advisors.